This article was originally published on September 21, 2023, and then updated on May 8, 2024 to reflect the latest information.

 Debating Who the WNBA Logo Is

-Despite claiming the logo isn’t based on any player, the league (at least its social media team) used the interest to engage with fans and stir the pot.
+Despite claiming the logo isn’t based on any player, the league (at least its social media team) used the fan interest to stir the pot and suggest otherwise.

-In a Twitter poll, the league asked fans to speculate and vote on who they believed the new WNBA logo player.
-Fans were given four players to choose from: Elena Delle Donne, Candace Parker, Kiah Stokes, and Diana Taurasi.
+In an April 10, 2019 Twitter poll, the league asked fans to speculate and vote on who they believed was the new WNBA logo player.
+Fans were given four players to choose from:

 Elena Delle Donne and Candace Parker garnered a significant share of the votes, with 26.9% and 27.5%, respectively.
 Kiah Stokes earned 4.4% of the vote.
 However, the indomitable Diana Taurasi emerged as the likely inspiration, securing a commanding 41.3% of the votes.